Hermit Formation: Contacts

 In parts of central and eastern Grand Canyon region, the lower contact of the Hermit Formation consists of paleovalleys of considerable depth cut into the Esplanade Sandstone.
 These paleovalleys are filled by deposits of the Hermit Formation.
 However, in the western Grand Canyon and other parts of western and northern Arizona, little evidence of an erosional break can be found between the Hermit Formation and the Esplanade Sandstone.
 In these areas, a recognizable interruption in the accumulation of sediment between the Esplanade Sandstone is lacking and the Hermit Formation is only separated by an arbitrary boundary from the Esplanade Sandstone.

 Throughout Grand Canyon and into the Aubrey Cliffs regions, the upper contact of the Hermit Formation with the overlying Coconino Sandstone is a sharp, flat, lithologic disconformity.
 This disconformity lacks agradation of any kind.
-Dessication cracks that extend 6 m deep or more from the top of the Hermit.
+Desiccation cracks that extend 6 m deep or more from the top of the Hermit.
 They frequently are filled with the overlying sandstone.
 These cracks are not seen where the Coconino is absent in northwestern Arizona.
 In northwestern Arizona where the Coconino is absent, the contact between the Hermit Formation and the overlying Toroweap Formation is a sharp erosional unconformity with relief up to 11 m or more.